John Wayne Airport: Aircraft noise abatement and curfew

 The county prohibits commercial departures between 10:00 PM and 7:00 AM (8:00 AM on Sundays) and commercial arrivals between 11:00 PM and 7:00 AM (8:00 AM on Sundays).
 Exceptions can be made for an emergency, mechanical, air traffic control, or weather delay, which is beyond the airline's control.
+Curfew exceptions by carrier are published by the airport and are available to the public.

+Settlement amendments

-In 2003, the settlement agreement was amended to increase operations but focused on increases only for aircraft meeting the lowest noise signatures.
+In 2003, the settlement agreement was amended to increase operations but only for aircraft meeting the lowest noise signatures.
+The amendment increased the annual passenger limit to 10.8 million, up from the original 8.4-million limit.

-Access and noise reports are published by the airport and are available to the public.
-These reports are generated regularly and outline curfew exceptions per carrier and overall noise impact.

-John Wayne Airport has been rated as one of the nation's scariest airports.
-To compensate for a short runway, and to comply with local noise restrictions, small private planes are required to take off at angles of up to 20 degrees, while commercial planes often reach 25 degrees which is steeper than other airports.
-Maximum takeoff weight restrictions apply to some aircraft at such steep pitches; and airlines have had to halt boarding before all ticketed passengers had boarded.
-Passengers have referred to the airport as the USS John Wayne because the takeoffs and landings are similar to what a plane would experience aboard an aircraft carrier.
+In 2014, the Orange County Board of Supervisors set the airport restrictions for 2021 at 11.8 million passengers per year.
+This limit was to be an increase from 10.8 million annual passengers previously.

+In 2026, the annual passenger limit is expected to increase to 12.2 or 12.5 million through 2030.
+The higher limit will be allowed only if the number of passengers reaches 95% of the annual limit in each year between 2021 and 2025.

 Airlines and destinations

 Passenger

 The following airlines offer scheduled passenger service.
-All international arrivals (excluding flights from destinations with U.S. border preclearance) are processed in Terminal C.
+All international arrivals (excluding flights from destinations with U.S. border preclearance) are processed in Terminal C. JSX operates from space within the ACI Jet building, an adjacent separate facility from the main passenger terminal.